induktio/thinker/Readme.md

 Thinker is an AI improvement mod for Alpha Centauri: Alien Crossfire.
 By patching the game to use an additional dll, new functionality can be developed in C++.
 This mod increases the level of challenge in single player while providing many gameplay enhancements.
 Some of the features include:

-* New production AI for bases
+* Vastly improved production/terraforming AI
-* Improved terraforming AI (lots of condenser-farms, boreholes and forests)
 * Rewritten code for AI social engineering choices
+* AI terraformers prioritize condenser-farms, boreholes and forests
 * AI builds more crawlers and deploys them better
 * AI deploys colony pods much sooner instead of wandering on the map
 * Unit auto design feature creates improved probe teams and AAA garrisons
+* Many enhancements to random map generation/spawn locations
-* Does not affect player-run factions
+* Does not affect player-run factions (with some exceptions)
 * Minimal changes to vanilla game mechanics
 * Game binary includes [Scient's patches](Details.md)